-All candidates will need to sit for a written test, a practical test and an interview.
+All candidates will need to sit for a written test, a 20-minute video practical test and attend an interview, besides submitting an activity plan during the practical examination.

 Initial Assessment Plan:

 The Assessment Board will conduct an induction session for candidates interested in acquiring the Award as Childcare Educator and review the portfolio and the experience presented to plan the appropriate assessments according to the individual's experience and needs.
 During the induction session, the candidate is also instructed on how to collect evidence used as a proof of their practical experience.